on this page

 We have online guides to help you.
 Use our guides to either:

 - tell us using your Express Plus Centrelink mobile app

 - tell us using your Centrelink online account through myGov.

-If you've lodged your tax return, the ATO will send us your income information.
-We usually get this within 28 days from when you get your Notice of Assessment from them.
+If you’ve lodged your tax return, the ATO will tell us your income.
+We usually get this within 28 days of getting your Notice of Assessment from them.

 It’s important to keep in mind that we balance FTB and CCS separately.